 Tracking macros for beginners is like learning to ride a bike.
 You feel a little shaky at first, but you start popping wheelies over time.

-A good place to start accurately tracking your macros is using a food scale and a macro calculator like MyFitnessPal.
+A good place to accurately track your macros is using a food scale and a macro calculator like MyFitnessPal.
 Packaged foods have food labels containing nutrition information.
-I find weighing foods are more accurate than volumetric measuring.
+I find weighing foods is more accurate than volumetric measuring.

 Step 1: Calculate and Input